 She currently serves on the Illinois Fairgrounds Foundation, the U of I Agricultural Communications Advisory committee, and is an advisory board member for the U of I College of ACES Research Station at Monmouth.
 Her work in agricultural media has been recognized by the Illinois Soybean Association, Illinois Corn, Illinois Council on Agricultural Education and MidAmerica Croplife Association.

-Holly and her husband, John, farm in western Illinois where they raise corn, soybeans and cattle on 2,000 acres.
-Their operation includes 100 head of commercial cows in a cow/calf operation.
-The family farm includes John’s parents, and their three children, Jenna, Nathan and Caroline.
+Holly and her husband, John, farm in western Illinois, where they raise corn, soybeans and beef cattle on 2,300 acres.
+Their operation includes 125 head of commercial cows in a cow-calf operation.
+The family farm includes John’s parents, and their three children.

 Holly frequently speaks to a variety of groups and organizations, sharing the heart, soul and science of agriculture.
 She and her husband are active in state and local farm organizations.
 They serve with their local 4-H and FFA programs and their school district, and are active in their church's youth and music ministries.